RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 With the cockpit software running and attached to the OpenROV:

 * If I turn on any of the three ESCs, two of the motors (vertical and port) start running at full blast.
 The starboard motor remains stationary.
-* While the V and P motors continue to run at full blast, the starboard motor responds to the cockpit slider controls as expected: +1 makes S run full blast on one direction, -1 send S full blast in the other direction, and 0 stops the S motor completely.
+* While the V and P motors continue to run at full blast, the starboard motor responds to the cockpit slider controls as expected: +1 makes S run full blast on one direction, -1 sends S full blast in the other direction, and 0 stops the S motor completely.
 During this exercise, V and P continue at full blast.
 * Turning off the ESC stops the V and P motors.
 * When I turn on any of the ESCs, the camera servo jumps slightly, about 10 degrees.
 And then the V and P motors run full blast.